google/dspl/docs/dspl2-spec.md

 * **Observation**: A "data point" with one or more measure values for specified dimension values.
 * **DimensionValue**: A possible or observed value for a given dimension.
 * **MeasureValue**: The observed value of a measure.
-* **StatisticalAnnotation**: A footnote or other explanatory or methodological annotation for a measurement.
+* **StatisticalAnnotation**: An explanatory or methodological annotation for a measurement.

 While most of the constructs above describe "metadata" about the dataset, we also need to represent actual data.
 The preferred way of providing this data is to use CSV tables.
 An equivalent triple representation is also supported.